d12frosted/elpa-mirror/gnu/ellama-readme.txt

   through the Emacs interface.
 Ellama natively supports streaming output, making it effortless to use with your preferred text editor.

+  The name "ellama" is derived from "Emacs Large LAnguage Model Assistant".
+Previous sentence was written by Ellama itself.

 [file:https://img.shields.io/badge/license-GPL_3-green.svg]
 <http://www.gnu.org/licenses/gpl-3.0.txt>